-Washington has approved a total of 18 charter schools, out of a possible 40 that were authorized by law.
-Sixteen charter schools are now operating in Seattle, Highline, Tukwila, Tacoma, Bremerton, Spokane, and Walla Walla.
-Two more charter schools have been approved to open in fall 2023, one each in Vancouver and Renton.
+Washington has approved a total of 19 charter schools, out of a possible 40 that were authorized by law.
+Charter schools are now operating in Seattle, Highline, Tukwila, Renton, Tacoma, Bremerton, Spokane, Pullman, and Vancouver, serving over 4,500 students.

-Charter schools served children during COVID-19 lockdown
+Charter schools successfully served children during the COVID-19 lockdown